-For about a $1 a day, you can sponsor a child in need in the United States – and help reverse the cycle of poverty.
+For about a $1 a day, you can sponsor a child the United States – and help reverse the cycle of poverty.
 Your critical support will provide programs like:

 - Early Steps to School Success: In the United States, we are working closely with parents to help young children prepare for kindergarten and beyond.
 Children in poverty are less likely to attend preschool and often live in households where early learning activities are few and far between.
 By age 3, a child in a poor family will have heard 30 million fewer words in their home environment than a child from a middle-class family will.
 This means 16 million children in the United States aren’t prepared to start school and are already developmentally behind their peers by up to 18 months.
 If young children don’t learn their ABCs when they are little, they may always struggle to read at grade level.
 Our early education program is laying a critical foundation of language and literacy skills for children from birth to age 5.